 In the USA, the Defense Advanced Research Projects Agency (DARPA or ARPA) has provided a stimulus to the advancement of AI techniques in many fields over the years.
-They were instrumental in setting up competitions which drove natural language and speech processing systems, such that they are capable enough for use in many on-line assistance and personal mobile devices.
-In one DARPA initiative in the 1990s to develop AI planning and scheduling technology, an early focus created a system to improve the scheduling involved in moving materials for military missions.
-A US Department of Commerce report in 1994 stated that the deployment of this single logistics support aid during Operation Desert Shield paid back all US government investment in AI and knowledge-based systems research over a 30 year period.
+They were instrumental in setting up competitions that drove natural language and speech processing systems such that they are capable enough for use in many online assistance and personal mobile devices.
+During the 1990s, in one DARPA initiative to develop AI planning and scheduling technology, an early focus created a system to improve the scheduling involved in moving materials for military missions.
+A U.S. Department of Commerce report in 1994 stated that the deployment of this single logistics support aid during Operation Desert Shield paid back all US government investment in AI and knowledge-based systems research over a 30 year period.

-In my own field of AI planning and collaboration, an example of a deployed application of our results is in the flexible re-planning of the assembly, integration and testing of the payload bay of Ariane rockets for the European Space Agency.
+In the field of AI planning and collaboration, an example of a deployed application of results is in the flexible replanning of the assembly, integration and testing of the payload bay of Ariane rockets for the European Space Agency.
 This sort of application of AI can be found in many engineering sectors.
-When you pick up a copy of the "Yellow Pages" in the UK, its layout has been done using AI constraint-based layout methods developed jointly by industry and my research institute which allows for immediate feedback on placement of adverts to generate increased sales opportunities with potential advertisers, improves the layout to keep customer information close to adverts, and uses significantly less paper resources in the final products.
+Moreover, the UK's Yellow Pages' layout has been created using AI constraint-based layout methods developed jointly by industry and the Artificial Intelligence Applications Institute.
+The layout allows for immediate feedback on placement of adverts to generate increased sales opportunities with potential advertisers, improves the layout to keep customer information close to adverts, and uses significantly less paper resources in the final products.

-The growth of the web has been a recent driver for work on semantic representations and using reasoning facilities to create the so called "Semantic Web".
-Data mining and extraction or classification of large data sets from science and engineering in fields such as drug discovery and particle physics, as well as from commercial operations such as advertising and banking, have been very productively used to scan and classify vast quantities of data, e.g., from astronomical observations.
+The growth of the web has been a recent driver for work on semantic representations and using reasoning facilities to create the so-called Semantic Web.
+Data mining and extraction or classification of large datasets from science and engineering in fields such as drug discovery and particle physics, as well as from commercial operations such as advertising and banking, have been very productively used to scan and classify vast quantities of data, for example from astronomical observations.

 The successes of AI to date (and only some are widely recognised) have formed a solid basis for realistic exploitation and excellent prospects for future development.
-The "knowledge bottleneck" which needed to be addressed to make intelligent systems a reality is being solved through the growth of the web, on-line social networking, and knowledge sharing for professional uses.
+The knowledge bottleneck that needed to be addressed to make intelligent systems a reality is being solved through the growth of the web, online social networking and knowledge sharing for professional uses.

-I am an optimist and believe that AI methods (in particular knowledge-based systems) will allow us to make much better use of information in support of the tasks we wish to carry out, such that the processes involved will be more transparent, open and explainable.
+AI methods (in particular knowledge-based systems) will allow us to make much better use of information in support of the tasks we wish to carry out, such that the processes involved will be more transparent, open and explainable.
 This will profoundly affect the ways in which verification of compliance with standards, legislation, safety rules and so on will be possible for individuals, organisations and governments.

 It is in the nature of any technology that it can be used for good or for bad.
 If AI systems are seen as agents of their creators or the groups that deploy them, then accountability must reside with those that put such systems into use.
-That is a general concern we all should have whether we are talking about tools such as a hammer, a car, a computer controlled train or elevator, an automated financial stock dealing system or an unmanned autonomous vehicle
+That is a general concern we should all have, whether we are talking about tools such as a hammer, a car, a computer controlled train or elevator, an automated financial stock dealing system or an unmanned autonomous vehicle.